trolando/sylvan/README.md

 Usage
 -----
 For a quick demo, you can find an example of a simple BDD-based reachability algorithm in `test/mc.c`.
-This demo features both a sequential (bfs) and a parallel (par) symbolic reachability algorithm.
+This demo features both a sequential (bfs) and a parallel (par) symbolic reachability algorithm, demonstrating how both sequential programs and parallel programs can benefit from parallized BDD operations.

 To use Sylvan, include header file `sylvan.h`.